I Make $70,000 a Year: How Much House Can I Afford?

 Frequently Asked Questions

 Not necessarily.
-With good credit and stable income, you can buy with as little as 3-3.5% down.
-The PMI cost may be worth it to start building equity sooner, especially in appreciating markets.
+With good credit, you can buy with 3-5% down.
+PMI costs may be worth starting equity building sooner.

 Conclusion: Making Smart Decisions on $70k